We aim to maintain high standards in all that we do but recognise that our operations will not always run perfectly, despite our best intentions.

 It is hoped that most complaints or concerns about Care4Calais’s work or behaviour can and will be dealt with informally.
 However, it is recognised that not all issues can be resolved in this way and that a formal complaints mechanism is required for those occasions when an individual or organisation wishes to make their complaint a matter of record and to receive a formal response.

-If you have a complaint you can contact us in person, by email or letter using the contact details at the bottom of this document.
+If you have a complaint, you can contact us by email or letter using the contact details in this document.

 To help us investigate and address all complaints, we ask you to provide us with as much information as possible.
 This should cover:

 - The reason for your complaint

 - Where, when and what you are complaining about